ADORSYS-GIS/netbird/docs/tutorials/aws-vpc-tutorial.md

 # Tutorial: Secure AWS VPC Access with NetBird

-This tutorial guides you through configuring NetBird to provide secure remote access to resources within an AWS VPC.
-We will use a "Gateway Peer" to route traffic from the NetBird network to your private AWS subnet.
+## Overview

+Traditional VPN solutions require complex infrastructure, expose ports to the internet, and create performance bottlenecks.
+This tutorial shows you how to use NetBird to provide secure, peer-to-peer access to AWS VPC resources without a central gateway bottleneck.

+**You'll learn how to:**
+- Configure a NetBird Gateway Peer within your AWS VPC
+- Set up secure routing without exposing services publicly
+- Apply fine-grained access control policies
+- Verify connectivity to private resources

 ## Prerequisites